-UNITAR is the only United Nations entity to establish a presence in the symbolic city of Hiroshima - the City of Peace, in a response to the desire of its people and authorities to contribute more actively to global peace and development.
-We have conducted training for more than 5000 people from over 60 countries in Hiroshima, who have come to see Hiroshima’s message of peace, and learn from its post-conflict reconstruction experience.
-Study tours have been arranged in Japan and Hiroshima, covering a range of areas such as public financial management, green economy, disaster risk reduction, women’s empowerment and more.
+UNITAR is the only United Nations entity with a presence in the symbolic city of Hiroshima – the City of Peace.
+The Office was established in response to the desire of the people and authorities of Hiroshima to contribute more actively to global peace and development.
+We have trained more than 5,000 people from over 60 countries, who have come to experience Hiroshima’s message of peace and learn from its post-conflict reconstruction.
+UNITAR learners have joined study tours in Japan and Hiroshima to learn about public financial management, green economy, disaster risk reduction, women’s empowerment and more.

 UNITAR Hiroshima Nuclear and Non-Proliferation Training Programme

 The 21st century has been referred to as the era of nuclear power.
 The people of Hiroshima, and Japan, coupled with concerned citizens from around the world have been making continuous efforts to promote nuclear disarmament, and non-proliferation.
 The situation surrounding this issue however is more challenging than ever.
 The rapidly evolving global geopolitical environment, which sees both state and non-state actors increasingly discuss the validity of nuclear weapons, increases the urgency for there to be continued, focused debate with regard to regaining the impetus and momentum for nuclear disarmament and non-proliferation, regionally, multi-laterally, and globally.